awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 1. In the navigation pane, under **Settings**, choose **Accounts**\.

-1. Ensure **Auto\-enable** for GuardDuty is turned is turned on\.
+1. Ensure **Auto\-enable** for GuardDuty is turned on\.
 If it is off you can enable by selecting **Enable** from the banner or by selecting **Auto\-enable is OFF**\.
 This feature will automatically enable GuardDuty for new member accounts within your organization and must be enabled in order to auto\-enable S3 protection\.

 1. Once Auto\-enable for GuardDuty is on, you can enable S3 protection for your new members in addition to enabling GuardDuty by selecting the **S3 Protection** toggle icon\.
 Choose **Update Settings** to confirm\.